ttl2132/bio-minigame/proposal.md

 3. Fix styling for the app.

 ## TODO
- - Create REST api for the leaderboard
+ - Fully connect REST api for the leaderboard to uvicorn
- - Create a timer widget for the app
+ - Create a timer widget for the app that can start on tap
+ - Create image ordering in json
- - Figure out how to randomly allocate each image without overlap or with depending on if there are layers (i.e. cell wall goes under everything).
-Includes differentiating static parts, and parts that can be numerous (i.e. a plant cell can have multiple chloroplasts).
+ - Figure out how to randomly allocate each image without overlap.
+Includes differentiating parts that can be numerous (i.e. a plant cell can have multiple chloroplasts).
- - Figure out how to remove the white backgrounds on some of the images.
+ - Create working reset button